shacker/tangerine/readme.md

 - "Trash" system
 - List view pagination
 - WordPress importer
-- Blogroll
+- Blogroll (related link sets)
 - OEmbed support
-- Navigation system
 - Search
 - Rich text editor
 - Configurable via admin:
     - Site title
     - Num posts per list view

-NOT intended to be "just like WordPress," but rather "an ideal blog engine for Django devs."
+NOT intended to be "just like WordPress," but rather "an ideal blog engine for Django devs with some lessons learned from WordPress."

 **Assumes:**